earthly/earthly/docs/earthfile/earthfile.md

 The `<context-path>` is the path where the Dockerfile build context exists.
 By default, it is assumed that a file named `Dockerfile` exists in that directory.
 The context path can be either a path on the host system, or an [artifact reference](../guides/target-ref.md#artifact-reference), pointing to a directory containing a `Dockerfile`.

+Transfer of the build context when using [artifact references](../guides/target-ref.md#artifact-reference) can be achieved by specifying the -f flag manually and appending a /* to the context-path argument.
+For example `FROM DOCKERFILE -f +target/dir/Dockerfile +target/dir`.
+Other specifications may currently face issues as documented in [#1410](https://github.com/earthly/earthly/issues/1410).

 #### Options

 ##### `-f <dockerfile-path>`